projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 We introduce the feature named **Para-Virtualized MMIO** (PVMMIO) to improve graphics performance of the GVT-g guest.
-This feature batches sequential MMIO writes into a shared buffer between the Service OS and User OS, and then submits a para-virtualized command to notify to GVT-g in Service OS.
+This feature batches sequential MMIO writes into a shared buffer between the Service VM and User VM, and then submits a para-virtualized command to notify to GVT-g in Service VM.
 This effectively reduces the trap numbers of MMIO operations and improves overall graphics performance.